christophersbarrett/mulberry-wiki/Javascript-API.md

-PhoneGap environment, this topic is triggered when the `deviceready` event fires; in a browser environment, this topic is triggered when the `body` element's `onload` event fires. *This is intended for internal use only, but it may prove useful to you.* Triggered in `app/toura/base.js`.
+PhoneGap environment, this topic is triggered when the `deviceready` event fires; in a browser environment, this topic is triggered when the `body` element's `onload` event fires. *This is intended for internal use only, but it may prove useful to you.* Triggered in `app/mulberry/base.js`.

 ### /app/ready

 Subscriptions to this topic will run as soon as the data for the application has been bootstrapped, but before the DOM has been populated.  *This topic is also intended for internal use only, but it may prove useful to you.*
-Triggered in `app/toura/app/Bootstrapper.js`.
+Triggered in `app/toura/Bootstrapper.js`.

 ### /app/started

 Subscriptions to this topic will run once the initial view of the application has been displayed.
-Triggered in `app/toura/base.js`.

 ### /router/handleHash/after

 Subscriptions to this topic will run once a change in the URL's hash has been handled; note that the new content may not yet be displayed at this time.
-Triggered in `app/toura/app/Router.js`.
+Triggered in `app/mulberry/app/Router.js`.

 ### /node/view

 Subscriptions to this topic will run when any page specified via markdown is viewed; subscribers to this topic will receive an argument containing the URL of the page that was viewed.
-Triggered in `app/toura/app/Routes.js`.
+Triggered in `app/toura/Routes.js`.

 ### /window/resize

 Subscriptions to this topic will run whenever the window is resized.
-Triggered in `app/toura/app/UI.js`.
+Triggered in `app/mulberry/app/UI.js`.

 ### /button/menu

 Subscriptions to this topic will run whenever a device's menu button is pressed.
-Triggered in `app/toura/app/UI.js`.
+Triggered in `app/mulberry/app/UI.js`.

 ### /page/transition/end

 Subscriptions to this topic will run when the application is finished transitioning to a new page.
-Triggered in `app/toura/containers/Pages.js`
+Triggered in `app/mulberry/containers/Viewport.js`